Kanguli05/Kanguli05/README.md

-- 👋 Hi, I’m @Kanguli05
+- 👋 Hi, I’m William Kanguli.
 - 👀 I’m interested in learning about full-stack web development while specializing in back-end web development
-- 🌱 I’m currently learning python and javascript
+- 🌱 I’m currently learning Python and JavaScript and its back-end frameworks.
-- 💞️ I’m looking to collaborate on a simple Flask or Django framework project to build a simple website as my first project
+- 💞️ I’m looking to collaborate on building full-stack web applications involving e-commerce and real estate.
 - 📫 How to reach me.
-Through email (wiilykanguli@gmail.com) or twitter @kanguli_ke
+Through email (wiilykanguli@gmail.com).

 <!---
 Kanguli05/Kanguli05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.